 As we were walking out of the exit for the ride something made me look to the right.
 About 100 feet away I saw the long and short figures of our old friends Bob and Macy!
 Between them walked a cute little boy about the age of our son!
 What are the odds of running into two long lost friends in a crowded amusement park??
 We got together once more and then our work and families seemed to consume our time and we lost touch again.

-Another couple we met in New Orleans was Sven and Chrissy.
-Sven gave my husband an off campus job with computers.
+Another couple we met in New Orleans was BK and PK.
+BK gave my husband an off campus job with computers.
 We soon found ourselves enjoying their company many weekend evenings after a 35 minute drive to their house.
 They enjoyed eating, talking with us and playing all kinds of table games, including Bridge.

-Sven and Chrissy had a baby girl whom we enjoyed playing with for a few years until we moved away in search of a place where my husband’s education could be put to good use.
+BK and PK had a baby girl whom we enjoyed playing with for a few years until we moved away in search of a place where my husband’s education could be put to good use.
 We stayed in touch with them long enough to know that later they had a set of twin daughters.

 They sent us pictures of their beautiful daughters for a few years but in the process of life we lost touch with them also.

 Excitedly I got up and introduced myself.
-She instantly remembered me as part of the couple who gave their parents the wooden manger for Christmas when she was little.
-See story at https://joyful2beeblogs.com/2016/12/21/a-manger-of-memories/ .
+She instantly remembered me as part of the couple who gave their parents a wooden manger for Christmas when she was little.
+See story at https://joyful2beeblogs.com/?p=163

 She then gave me the exciting news that her parents were moving to Simpsonville the following year!
-Since their move I have enjoyed several visits with Sven and Chrissy and was thankful to have their friendship after all of these years without them in my life.
+Since their move I have enjoyed several visits with B and PK and was thankful to have their friendship after all of these years without them in my life.

-These friends and how dear they were to us reminded me of a verse from the old Girl Scout song:
+These friends and how dear they were to us reminded me of a verse from an old Girl Scout song:

 Make new friends;